AxelFrotscher/xyter-test/README.md

 ### Getting ENC values
 To get the ENC values of all channels, run _python fast_enc_noise.py_.
 For a single channel use _python single_fast_enc_noise.py [channel number]_.

+### References

+Many Pictures, as well the XYTER manual and the CBM Progress Reports can be found at the [STRASSE Wiki](https://www.strasse.tu-darmstadt.de/Electronics)